Overview of the U.S. School System and its Characteristics

 High School

-High school serves as a critical stepping stone toward college and career paths.
-U.S. high schools typically offer diverse courses, including Advanced Placement (AP) classes, which may earn you college credits.
-They also often include electives in areas like business, engineering, and the arts.
+High school serves as a critical stepping stone toward college and future career paths.
+In the U.S., high schools typically offer a wide range of courses, including Advanced Placement (AP) and International Baccalaureate (IB) classes, which can allow students to earn college credit while still in high school.
+Students can also choose electives in areas such as business, engineering, computer science, and the arts, helping them explore personal interests early on.

 In other countries...